farukade/chitter/README.md

 ## Contribute

+- you can contribute by:
+  - - adding issues,
-- you can contribute by picking up an issue, add your contributions and open a pull request with the appropriate tags
+  - - picking up an issue, add your contributions and open a pull request with the appropriate tags

 ## Stay in touch